 With Cortland, Najuch attended and coached all practices, while also participating in set up, take down, and the production of all home meets.
 She organized travel and meal accommodations for away meets, structured strength and conditioning yearly plans and was the primary choreographer of floor and beam routines for her student-athletes.

 Najuch is currently a member of the National Association of Women's Gymnastics Judges (NAWGJ) and a USA Gymnastics (USAG) professional member.
-She also serves as a the chair of the NCGA Coach's committee.
+She also serves as a the chair of the NCGA Coach's committee, and is on both the Executive Committee and Hall of Fame Committee.
+Najuch also serves on the Board of Directors for the Women's Collegiate Gymnastics Association (WCGA).

 Earning her Bachelor's of Art degree from Cortland majoring in Studio Art, Najuch also earned her Master's of Science and Teaching degree from Cortland in Elementary Education.
 While earning her Bachelor's degree, Najuch was a two-time All-American gymnast for the Red Dragons, a Scholar All-American, as well as an ECAC Champion on the vault.